carlstronaut/Reddit-Colorization-Bot/README.md

-# ID2221-Project
+# Reddit-Colorization-Bot

-In this project we built a reddit bot that when triggered by a keyword, downloads a black and white image, colorize it, and responds with the colorized image.
+In this project me and pornell@kth.se built a reddit bot that when triggered by a keyword, downloads a black and white image, colorize it, and responds with the colorized image.
 The project is inspired by the [color model](https://richzhang.github.io/colorization/) and bot built by Richard Zhang.
-Only the CNN from the aforementioned author is used, everything else is written from scratch.
+Only the CNN from the aforementioned author is used, as well as a pre-built Kafka-Connector.
+Everything else is built from scratch.

 We read and parse the data using Kafka and Spark-Streaming, as well as store partial results in Cassandra.
 Spark-Straming will if triggered by a keyword, call a Python script which downloads, colorizes and uploads a response with the colorized image.